PazAT/Support-Deck-Builder/README.txt

 	V. Output

-This program will produce output files to four locations: 1) directory "Output"; 2) directory "UniqueProfiles"; 3) directory "CharacterProfiles";
+This program will produce output files to five locations: 1) directory "Output"; 2) "No_Combinations", a subdirectory of "Output";
-and 4) "ExactProfiles", a subdirectory of "CharacterProfiles".
+3) directory "UniqueProfiles"; 4) directory "CharacterProfiles"; and 5) "ExactProfiles", a subdirectory of "CharacterProfiles".

+"Output" contains the solutions found by the program during its combination searches.

+"Output\No_Combinations" contains the text file "No_Combinations.txt", which tracks combinations of skills that do not have a solution.
+It records the skills, the minimum levels enforced, the type threshold used, and the minimum rarity searched.

-"Output" contains the solutions found by the program during its combination searches "UniqueProfiles" contains information about affiliation distributions of the current set of character cards "CharacterProfiles" contains the names of Character Cards that possess at least a user specified given set of affiliations "CharacterProfiles\ExactProfiles" contains the names, rarity, and cost of Character Cards which possess the exact specified set of affiliations
+"UniqueProfiles" contains information about affiliation distributions of the current set of character cards.

+"CharacterProfiles" contains the names of Character Cards that possess at least a user specified given set of affiliations.

+"CharacterProfiles\ExactProfiles" contains the names, rarity, and cost of Character Cards which possess the exact specified set of affiliations.

-	V.i Support Output
+	V.i Support Decks Output

-		Files in the Output directory are named based on the nicknames of the skills being searched (e.g., searching for Prep Skill Trigger UP, Proximity Alarm, and Character Card HP UP will result in a file by the name of "Prep_Prox_HP.txt").
-However, note that each ordering of a set of skills, such as (Prep, Prox, HP) and (HP, Prox, Prep), will produce a distinct output file even if the contents of the files would be identical.
+		Files in the Output directory are named based on the nicknames of the skills being searched (e.g., searching for Prep Skill Trigger UP, Proximity Alarm, and Character Card HP UP will result in a file by the name of "HP_Prep_Prox.txt").
+When naming files, the program will organize the skill nicknames in the filename based on what order the skills appear in the file "supportSkills.txt".
+When you use the program to find combinations, before solving it will check if a file with the parameters you specify already exists before continuing.

-		Also generated is a file with the suffix "_bases" - when searching for specific skill levels, the program will check if each successful combination can be made by using just bases of those cards.
-If you are searching for a minimum skill level, the program will name files with the minimum level included - so if you were searching for Null, HP 5, and Prep 5, your output would be written to the files called "Null_Hp_5_Prep_5.txt" and "Null_Hp_5_Prep_5_BASE.txt".
+		Also generated is a file with the suffix "_EMAX" - when searching for specific skill levels, the program will check if each successful combination can be made by using emaxes and then bases of the cards.
+If you are searching for a minimum skill level, the program will name files with the minimum level included - so if you were searching for Null, HP 5, and Prep 5, your output would be written to the files called "Hp_5_Null_Prep_5.txt" and "Hp_5_Null_Prep_5_EMAX.txt".
 This directory can easily get overcrowded with various files, so it may help to create additional directories inside of the Output directory to hold the solutions discovered.

 		An output entry will look like:
 			----------------------------------------------------------------------